 Boo!
-Halloween Treats for Gluten-Free Ghosts and Goblins
+7 Gluten-Free Halloween Treats for Ghosts and Goblins

 Creative goodies turn fright night into delight night—even for kids with special diet needs and food allergies.

 No child of any age should miss out on Halloween fun because of celiac disease or food allergies and sensitivities.
-It’s easy to create delicious, spooky Halloween treats that everyone can enjoy.
-Within this story, we get you started by offering a host of recipes; you'll find Halloween-themed sweets (cookies, cupcakes, frostings), of course, as well as a main course for trick-or-treat night (pizzettas—mini-pizzas perfect as individual servings).
+It’s easy to create delicious, spooky gluten-free Halloween treats that everyone can enjoy.
+Within this story, we get you started by offering a host of gluten-free recipes; you'll find Halloween-themed sweets (gluten-free cookies, cupcakes, frostings), of course, as well as a main course for trick-or-treat night (pizzettas—mini-pizzas perfect as individual servings).

 Enlist your kids to help you create these goodies.
 Half the fun of Halloween baking, after all, is the special time spent together in the kitchen, designing funny skeleton faces and creepy-crawly spiders.

 MAKES ABOUT 24 GLUTEN-FREE COOKIES